the-freshlord/CNAMEPublishPlugin/README.md

 # CNAME plugin for Publish

-A [Publish](https://github.com/johnsundell/publish) plugin that generates a custom domain name file for any Publush website deployed to Github.
+A [Publish](https://github.com/johnsundell/publish) plugin that generates a custom domain name file for any Publish website deployed to GitHub.

 ## Background

-When developing your own static website and deploying to Github pages, you will most likely  want to have your own custom domain.
-This requires having a custom domain name file, also known as a `CNAME` in the root directory of your website or the Github repository that your website is hosted on.
-When generating your site and pushing to Github, the `CNAME` file is removed since [Publish](https://github.com/johnsundell/publish) will always push whatever files are generated in the dedicated `Output` directory.
-This plugin aims to generate a `CNAME` file into the `Output` directory that [Publish](https://github.com/johnsundell/publish) uses for deploying your site to Github.
+When developing your own static website and deploying to GitHub Pages, you will most likely  want to have your own custom domain.
+This requires having a custom domain name file, also known as a `CNAME` in the root directory of your website or the GitHub repository that your website is hosted on.
+When generating your site and pushing to GitHub, the `CNAME` file is removed since [Publish](https://github.com/johnsundell/publish) will always push whatever files are generated in the dedicated `Output` directory.
+This plugin aims to generate a `CNAME` file into the `Output` directory that [Publish](https://github.com/johnsundell/publish) uses for deploying your site to GitHub.

 ## Installation